tremor-rs/tremor-rfcs/text/0004-sliding-window-mechanism.md

 provided system ( wall ) clock or data-driven intervals.
 Currently, however, the only supported windowing style in `select` statements are tumbling.

-There is no mechanism for sliding windows where there may be multiple simultaneous windows
+There is no mechanism for tunbling windows where there may be multiple simultaneous (overlapping) windows.
+The sliding window mechanism corrects this.

 This RFC addresses these limitations by introducing a `sliding window` mechamism that can be configured with a number of steps.